-A lionfish or scientifically speaking the Pterois volitans (red lionfish) and Pterois miles (devil firefish) are typically nocturnal creatures that are quite docile.
-The docile factors makes it easy for divers to get up close with these fish and accidental contact is a the most common reason they are stung.
+A lionfish or scientifically speaking the Pterois volitans (red lionfish) and Pterois miles (Devil firefish) are typically nocturnal creatures that are quite docile.
+The docile factors make it easy for divers to get up close with these fish and accidental contact is the most common reason they are stung.

 These fascinating creatures are an invasive species through the North Atlantic, Caribbean and even into the Northern Part of South America’s Atlantic sea.

 While I have never been stung by a Lionfish I have heard stories of divers dealing with the insane pain.
 There is a quite popular phrase that states ‘It won’t kill you but it will make you wish you were dead.’
 For me, the mere thought is enough for me to keep a wide berth of them.

 Like many creatures, venom is used for protective purposes and the Lionfish is no exception.
 The venom is contained in their spines or fins and is then injected through needle-like bristles.
 These are found along the dorsal, pelvic and anal fins.

 While the poison is not life-threatening, it is a very painful experience and immediate first aid is going to be very beneficial.

 Lionfish venom includes a protein, a neuromuscular toxin and a neurotransmitter (acetylcholine).
 Because the venom is protein-based heat is the best way to relieve the pain by breaking down the protein.